Why invest in a Downing VCT?

 VCTs support smaller companies that may find it hard to get finance from traditional sources, such as banks.
 Backing these businesses can help create jobs and make a positive contribution to the development of the UK's economy.

-From the summer of 2020, Downing FOUR VCT will target a tax-free return of 4% p.a. based on the portfolio's net asset value (NAV) - although this cannot be guaranteed.
+Both Downing ONE VCT and Downing FOUR VCT (from summer 2020) target a tax-free return of 4% p.a. based on the net asset value (NAV) of their respective portfolios - although this cannot be guaranteed.

-Unlike most other 'evergreen' VCTs, the Downing FOUR VCT has no penalty on exit.
-This means you can sell your shares back to the VCT at a nil discount to its latest published NAV.
+Both VCTs offer exit opportunities, which means you can sell your shares back to the VCT.
 This is subject to applicable regulations, market conditions and the VCT having available reserves.

 What are the key risks of investing in a VCT?